 - Making unauthorised directors’ loans or taking a high salary when the company is unable to support such applications of funds

 - Failing to take every reasonable step to prevent unpaid debts

 - Wilfully failing to deduct PAYE and National Insurance Contributions

 - Failing to regard statutory minimum wage requirements

 - Making unlawful deductions from employees’ wages

-A company director can also be held personally liability for acts or omissions committed during the course of their appointment, including: unlawful discrimination; endangering workers’ pensions through chronic mismanagement; health and safety offences; environmental breaches; corporate manslaughter; and wilfully ignoring the involvement of others in fraud, bribery, or money laundering offences.
+A company director can also be held personally liable for acts or omissions committed during the course of their appointment, including unlawful discrimination; endangering workers’ pensions through chronic mismanagement; health and safety offences; environmental breaches; corporate manslaughter; and wilfully ignoring the involvement of others in fraud, bribery, or money laundering offences.

 In exceptional circumstances, directors can be disqualified (banned) from acting as a company director for up to 15 years.
 They can also be sent to prison for serious offences.

-Whilst all of this may sound a tad terrifying, directors can easily protect themselves against personal liability by acting in good faith, adhering to their statutory duties and responsibilities, and purchasing appropriate insurance policies such as Directors’ & Officers’ Liability insurance and/or Professional Indemnity insurance.
+Whilst all of this may sound a tad terrifying, directors can easily protect themselves against personal liability by acting in good faith, adhering to their statutory duties and responsibilities, and purchasing appropriate insurance policies such as Directors’ and officers’ Liability insurance and/or Professional Indemnity insurance.